Welcome!

-Here is a collection of photos and text documenting the construction of four lightweight boats – each built using a slightly different technique.
+Here is a collection of photos and text documenting the construction of five lightweight boats – each built using a slightly different technique.

 I am not an experienced boat builder or woodworker so these are not expert instructions, rather an overview of what's involved, mistakes and all.